paldhous/ucsc/2019/visual-journalism/md/data.md

 ### [From R to interactive charts and maps](data/interactive-charts-r.zip)

-- `food_stamps.csv` [US Department of Agriculture data](http://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of participants, in millions, in the federal Supplemental Nutrition Assistance Program from 1969 to 2016, as used previously.
+- `food_stamps.csv` [U.S. Department of Agriculture data](https://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of `participants`, in millions, and `costs`, in $ billions, of the federal Supplemental Nutrition Assistance Program from 1969 to 2016.

 - `disease_democ.csv` Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, as used previously.